Throughout his 40-year career, Duane Hanson (1925–1996) has made lifelike sculptures portraying working-class Americans.

-The Serpentine presented the work of late American sculptor Duane Hanson in his first survey show in London since 1997.
-Throughout his forty-year career, Hanson created lifelike sculptures portraying working-class Americans and overlooked members of society.
+The Serpentine presented the work of late American sculptor Hanson in his first survey show in London since 1997.
+Throughout his 40-year career, Hanson created lifelike sculptures portraying working-class Americans and overlooked members of society.
 Reminiscent of the Pop Art movement of the time, his sculptures transform the banalities and trivialities of everyday life into iconographic material.
 The exhibition at the Serpentine Sackler Gallery presented key works from the artist’s oeuvre.

 Julia Peyton-Jones, Director, and Hans Ulrich Obrist, Co-Director, Serpentine Galleries, said: